openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

    I2C Slave FSM Diagram

-- I2C slave has 10 states:
+- I2C slave has 10 states, :

    - ST_IDLE:
       - Initially, the slave is in this state.